 Wheels & Tires

-A bicycle wheel consists of rims, spokes, and hubs with the tires coming in different types.
-The rims are the circular parts of the wheel that hold the tires, they can come in various materials like the bike’s frame, and different widths which impact the weight and aerodynamics.
-Spokes are crucial for the wheel’s strength and stiffness, it is the component that connects the rim to the hub.
+A bicycle wheel consists of rims, spokes, and hubs, with the tires coming in different types.
+The rims are the circular parts of the wheel that hold the tires; they can come in various materials, like the bike’s frame, and different widths, which impact the weight and aerodynamics.
+Spokes are crucial for the wheel’s strength and stiffness; they are the component that connects the rim to the hub.
 The number and arrangement of the spokes can determine the wheel’s performance and durability.
-Hubs are located at the center of the wheel housing the axle and allowing the wheel to rotate; its design can be catered to various types of brakes and gear systems.
+Hubs are located at the center of the wheel, housing the axle and allowing the wheel to rotate; its design can be catered to various types of brakes and gear systems.

-Bicycle wheels usually come in three types, road wheels, mountain bike wheels, and hybrid wheels.
-Road wheels are generally lightweight and designed for aerodynamics assisting higher speeds on paved surfaces.
-Mountain bike wheels are often wider and more robust for the purpose of handling rough terrains and obstacles.
+Bicycle wheels usually come in three types: road wheels, mountain bike wheels, and hybrid wheels.
+Road wheels are generally lightweight and designed for aerodynamics, assisting higher speeds on paved surfaces.
+Mountain bike wheels are often wider and more robust for the purpose of handling rough terrain and obstacles.
 Hybrid wheels are a combination of the two, making them suitable for a variety of surfaces.

-Bike Tires also come in different types, usually classified into two categories; solid tires and pneumatic tires.
+Bike tires also come in different types, usually classified into two categories: solid tires and pneumatic tires.
 Solid tires are made from rubber or foam.
 Often used in specific cases like children’s bikes, these tires do not puncture with the trade-off of offering less cushioning compared to pneumatic options.
-Pneumatic tires are filled with air to provide cushioning and reduce rolling resistances, they are the most common type of tires.
-They can be categorized into three types, clincher tires, tubular tires, and tubeless tires.
+Pneumatic tires are filled with air to provide cushioning and reduce rolling resistance; they are the most common type of tires.
+They can be categorized into three types: clincher tires, tubular tires, and tubeless tires.

 Clincher tires

-Clincher tires consist of two parts, the tire itself and the inner tube that holds the air.
-They have a bead that clinches to the rim keeping it in place securely.
-They’re the most common type of tires found on bikes.
+Clincher tires consist of two parts: the tire itself and the inner tube that holds the air.
+They have a bead that clinches to the rim, keeping it in place securely.
+They’re the most common type of tire found on bikes.
 It’s easy to repair, cost-effective, and available with a variety of uses catering to different types of cycling.
 If the clincher tire goes flat, only the inner tube needs to be repaired.

 Tubular Tires

-Single-piece tires with the inner tube sewn into the tire itself, it’s glued into the rim which makes them less common but favored by some serious cyclists, especially competitive ones.
+Single-piece tires have the inner tube sewn into the tire itself; it’s glued into the rim, which makes them less common but favored by some serious cyclists, especially competitive ones.
 They are often lighter compared to clincher tires, providing better ride quality due to their construction allowing lower pressure and improved grip.
 They tend to be more durable and resistant to pinch flats.
 The downside is that it’s generally more costly and more difficult to install and repair.
 If it goes flat, the entire tire will have to be replaced.

 Tubeless Tires